mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=mM0cXyhN45c , the things about being and finding a great partner

 https://www.youtube.com/watch?v=FjrJ2DJN_pA , it's quite surprising that i almost forgot how amazing mrbeast is

+## 2025-05

+https://www.youtube.com/watch?v=_ON1tS4UHzY , i began to understand that it's expensive, and it may still be worth it, especially for the olympics player